rsheyeah-bbc/DemoStackery/README.md

-# Weather Script SAM Template
+# Weather Cloud Formation templates via SAM Template

 The cloud formation templates is generated using AWS SAM template, generally used for managing serverless applications